01-edu/public/subjects/vehiclephysics/README.md

 As bonus objectives you can:

-- Create steam/flames particles going out from the car exhaust
+- Create steam/flames particles going out from the car exhaust.
-- Animate the character entering and sitting in the car
+- Animate the character entering and sitting in the car.
-- Add a button to open the doors while inside the car without exiting it
+- Add a button to open the doors while inside the car without exiting it.